rofazayn/rofazayn/README.md

-# Hello there, I'm Rofa
+# Hey, my name is Rauf

 - 🌱  I’m currently learning advanced JavaScript, TypeScript and GraphQL, Microservices, Docker & Kubernetes.
 - 🔭  I’m looking to collaborate with people on interesting projects.